ADMC: Attention-based Diffusion Model for Missing Modalities Feature Completion: CONCLUSION

-\section{Conclusion}
+Introducing a diffusion model inevitably increases inference time.
+We therefore analyze the computational complexity and practical inference cost of the proposed ADN module.
+ADN is a 4-layer Transformer-encoder-based self-attention network.
+For an input with \(L\) modalities and feature dimension \(D\), the per-step inference complexity is \(\mathcal{O}(L^2 D + L D^2)\).
+In our setting, the number of modalities is very small (\(L = 3\)), so the overall complexity is substantially lower than that of standard long-sequence Transformers.

+We further evaluate the actual inference latency on an RTX 4090 GPU.
+With 1{,}000 diffusion denoising steps, the additional inference time introduced by ADN is approximately 50 ms per sample, which is acceptable for our target scenarios.
+Moreover, existing acceleration techniques for diffusion models (e.g., DDIM, reduced-step samplers, and step-skipping strategies) can reduce the number of steps to 50–100 with negligible performance degradation, indicating clear potential for further efficiency improvements.

+\section{CONCLUSION}

 In this paper, we propose an Attention-based Diffusion Model for Missing modalities feature Completion (ADMC), which integrates independently trained feature extraction networks and an Attention-based Diffusion Network (ADN).
 Our approach preserves the distinct characteristics of each modality while generating missing modality features that closely adhere to the authentic multimodal feature distribution.
 Extensive experimental results demonstrate that our method achieves state-of-the-art performance.

-Nevertheless, our method has certain limitations, such as the lack of loss propagation between the diffusion model and the classification network, which may restrict overall model performance.
-In future work, we will address the issues and explore broader multimodal applications, including autonomous driving, user profiling, and other scenarios involving missing modalities.
+In future work, we will continue to explore the applications of attention-based diffusion networks in a broader range of tasks.